sph-mn/sph-db/readme.md

 * partial indices. with a data filter function given at index definition
 * at some places MDB_SET_RANGE and MDB_GET_BOTH_RANGE is used in succession. maybe get-both-range includes set-range and the latter can be left out
 * search with matcher functions in index keys
-* simplified naming for status bindings. status_require is a long word to be written frequently
+* aliases for status bindings. status_require is a relatively long word to be written repeatedly

 # development
 this section is for when you want to change sph-db itself.